Improving Health Outcomes Through Big Data with Theresa Walunas, PhD

 Theresa Walunas, PhD [00:13:29] Well, interestingly enough, there's a whole new class of drugs for cancer, and they're drugs that are based on modulating the immune system behavior.
 And in 2018, they won the Nobel Prize.
 I mean, they've revolutionized care for many cancers.
 Unfortunately, when you manipulate the immune system, you sometimes manipulate it in ways that have events occur that you don't like very much, and that's these so-called immune related adverse events.
 What's interesting is that some of these look like autoimmune disease.
 One of the big challenges with autoimmune disease and cancer is it's really hard to model certain pieces of them in animals.
 And so some studies we can absolutely do in animals, but the adverse events, it's not one of those things that we've found good sort of so-called preclinical or animal models.
 And so this is a place where the human data shines in that people who get cancer and get an immunotherapeutic, they hit the health care system a lot.
 Right?
 So we have a lot of their data.
 They also get a lot of tests.
 So we understand a lot of them from a laboratory perspective.
 Many of them are part of trials, genomic studies.
 So we're starting to build really large bodies of data.
 And then, of course, there's also a lot of these so-called immuno toxicity services where there are groups of clinical fellows who focus on particular specialties but also, you know, can gather tissues.
 Is a community now that's trying to figure out how can we use all the data that we have to better understand who's going to develop these adverse events, how to care for them.
 So some of them can be very severe.
 So how do we make sure that patients have the best possible outcomes?
 And of course, because some of these look like autoimmune diseases, my hope is that we might be able to study them understand whether it can help people with primary autoimmune diseases as well.
 What's exciting about that paper is it was a large group of researchers that came together that was supported by the Society for Immunotherapy for Cancer, as well as the American Association of Cancer Research.
 We came out of that room going, Well, what is it that we really need to do to take the next step?
 And one hand, we need a lot of great clinical data that we can use to build models of people that kind of lives at the center.
 We need to find ways to intersect data, both primary mechanistic data, as well as environmental and social determinants data to help better understand our patients.
 And that's just the data.
 How do you interpret it?
 You need to build a body of tools to help you validate the data, understand what's good data, what's bad data, what's missing, and how you fix it.
 You need tools to find different types of people with different types of things going on with them in the data.
 You need a whole collection of fancy machine learning strategies to sort of figure out how you can identify people and how okay, if this person has this particular adverse event, what are some of the mechanistic and environmental and social determinants types of attributes that might be associated with that adverse event?
 Can we use that to change care?
 And last but not least, and I think the really important is we need a really diverse, multidimensional community of people who can support this work.
 So we need immunologists, we need oncologists, we need machine learning people, we need medical informatics, we need patients.
 We need all sorts of different types of folks who have different areas of expertise to kind of come together, help us interpret the data, help us figure out what questions to ask, how to get different type of tissue samples.
 I mean, it's a very, very complicated space.
 And so I think that's what that paper hoped to sort of set out is like a kind of like a manifesto for sort of the next generation of research into this space.

-Theresa Walunas, PhD [00:17:06] I.AIM, the Institute for Augmented Intelligent Medicine is definitely one of those places where things are starting.
+Theresa Walunas, PhD [00:17:06] I.AIM, the Institute for Augmented Intelligence in Medicine [now called the Institute for Artificial Intelligence in Medicine] is definitely one of those places where things are starting.
 It's got a really exciting center for computational phenotyping, which basically means finding cohorts of people in complicated datasets.
 He's also got a really incredible set of goals to kind of try to bring together more datasets and create these kinds of the data gymnasium where people can come and find data and mess around with it and learn how to use it and develop strategies for working with it.
 So, I think that's one piece.
 I think our informatics community in general is really trying to find more ways to get together, meet each other, figure out what's going on and how to use it.
 There are a wide variety of quality improvement programs that are going on here at Northwestern that are trying to use machine learning and augmented sort of intelligence strategies to figure out how we develop clinical decision support for people with congestive heart failure.
 One of my colleagues Faraz Ahmad is working in that space with his K. Dr. Ramsey Goldman and I are working in terms of lupus at trying to figure out whether we can find people with lupus based on the way their disease presents as opposed to the way they're diagnosed, so that you can kind of identify preventive care strategies for them.
 It's a growing community, and that doesn't even begin to kind of get into how people are focused in the implementation science space to think about how do we take this data and sort of translate it into interventions that we can then use to improve care with.

 Erin Spain, MS [00:18:28] What are some common misconceptions that you encounter about the work that you do, the role of big data in clinical care?